1. Title: Awards of council terms of reference policy

 c.
 Censor in Chief

 d.
-Two Fellows of the College whose membership of the Committee was approved by Council
+Two Fellows of the College whose membership of the Committee was approved by the RACGP Board

 4.4 Tenure and method of appointment

-All members shall serve on the Committee in their respective capacity until such time as their term of tenure on Council has ceased or for a period of one year if non ex officio members.
+All members shall serve on the Committee in their respective capacity until such time as their term of tenure on the RACGP Board has ceased or for a period of one year if non ex officio members.